Paul Peschisolido: Luton Town

 On 16 July 2007 Peschisolido signed for Luton Town on a one-year deal.
 He played just four league matches and one cup match for Luton, scoring once in the Football League Trophy against Northampton Town, before an ankle problem kept him out of action from September onwards.
 After the injury failed to respond to injections it was confirmed in December that he would require an operation, ruling him out for the rest of the season.
 Luton released Peschisolido at the end of the 2007–08 season, following their relegation to League Two.
 Failing to fully recover from injury, he would subsequently retire and not seek a new club.

-By this time, he had accumulated 447 Football League appearances and 118 goals over 16 years, predominantly in the second tier of English professional football.
+By this time, he had accumulated 447 Football League appearances and 118 goals over 16 years, predominantly in the second tier of English professional soccer.
 He also made 76 cup appearances, scoring 22 goals.

 International career

 Peschisolido played in all of Canada's three games at the 1987 FIFA U-16 World Championship which were held in Canada.
-He earned 7 caps at the U-17 level, 6 caps at the U-20 level scoring 2 goals, and 12 caps at the U-23 level scoring 5 goals.
+He earned seven caps at the U-17 level, six caps at the U-20 level scoring two goals, and 12 caps at the U-23 level scoring five goals.

 He made his senior national team debut for Canada on 13 June 1992 in a match against Hong Kong at Varsity Stadium where he scored his first international goal.
 Peschisolido formed effective striker partnerships for Canada with Alex Bunbury and Carlo Corazzin over their years with the national team.
 Peschisolido scored the majority of his international goals between 1995 and 1996 at Commonwealth Stadium that included a number of World Cup qualification matches which led to the venue becoming lovingly nicknamed St. Paul's Cathedral amongst the Canadian fans and press.

 He scored his last international goal on his 50th cap on 13 June 2004 in a World Cup qualification match against Belize, exactly 12 years to the day from his first international goal and first cap.
 He earned a total of 53 caps from 1992 to 2004, and scored 10 goals making him tied 9th with Tomasz Radzinski in all-time scoring for Canada.
 He represented Canada in four FIFA World Cup qualification campaigns (1994, 1998, 2002, and 2006) in 26 FIFA World Cup qualification matches He played in the Canadian squad that won the 2000 CONCACAF Gold Cup and played in all of Canada's three games at the 2001 FIFA Confederations Cup.
 His final international cap was on 4 September 2004 at Commonwealth Stadium in a World Cup qualification match against Honduras.